GergelyTuri/HallPassVR/README.md

 8. https://www.ti.com/store/ti/en/p/product/?p=DLPDLCR2010EVM

 IMPORTANT:
-How to setup and run the demo: 1) Download and intall the python file Silo1023.py under pi3d_demo.
-Run command: python3 Silo1023.py on the terminal under the pi3d_demo
+How to setup and run the demo: 1) Download and intall the python file dem0_5_10.py under pi3d_demo.
+Run command: python demo_5_10.py on the terminal under the pi3d_demo